THE FAIRBAIRN CUP

 Senior IVs The Red Grind Post 3400m

 Crews must not stop rowing as they cross the finish line.
 Crews should continue rowing at light pressure until instructed to stop and spin by a marshal.
-Crews may not row home until the division has finished racing.
+Crews may not row home until the division has finished racing and will be instructed to do so by a marshal.
 When rowing home, normal navigation rules apply.

 The first 10 crews must be on the water, within the Start Marshalling Area (upstream of Jesus Boathouse), at least 30 minutes before the division's published start time, and all other crews 20 minutes before the start time.
 Latecomers will receive a 5 second time penalty if they cause delay to the start of the division.
 Make sure you boat on time!